 The developer experience is remarkably smooth: write tasks as standard async TypeScript functions in a /trigger folder, deploy via CLI, and monitor everything through a visual dashboard with full trace views.
 Trigger.dev integrates with any Node.js SDK and supports custom runtimes including Python scripts, FFmpeg, and headless browsers.
 The v4 release added MCP server support, making it a natural fit for building AI agent infrastructure with tool calling and orchestration.

-Pricing starts with a free tier including $5 monthly usage and 10 concurrent runs.
-The Hobby plan at $10/month adds staging environments, while the Pro plan at $50/month unlocks 100+ concurrent runs and dedicated Slack support.
-Self-hosting is fully supported via official Helm charts for Kubernetes.
-With 13,000+ GitHub stars, Apache 2.0 license, and backing from Y Combinator, Trigger.dev has become the go-to TypeScript background jobs platform — teams like flick.social reported going from 87% to 100% task success rates after migrating from Temporal.
+Pricing is usage-based with a free cloud allowance, paid managed plans, and self-hosting options documented for Docker and Kubernetes.
+With 15,000+ GitHub stars, Apache 2.0 license, and backing from Y Combinator, Trigger.dev has become a go-to TypeScript background jobs and AI workflow platform — teams like flick.social reported going from 87% to 100% task success rates after migrating from Temporal.